Notable People

 Sacha Baron Cohen is often described as outrageous, offensive, fearless, or impossible to classify.
 None of those labels are false.
 They are also not the heart of the matter.

-His real artistic method is exposure.
+His artistic method is exposure.
 He invents a character foolish, vulgar, or implausible enough to disarm the room, then waits to see what the room is willing to say, excuse, applaud, or normalize.
-The performance is not only his own.
-It is also the performance of the people who think they are merely reacting to him.
+The performance belongs to him and to the people who think they are merely reacting to him.

 The disguise is only the first move